 Another option for the expat building in Belize is to purchase an abandoned or half-built home at one of the government or bank auctions, and then finish construction yourself.
-This is not recommended unless you have expertise in buying foreclosed homes, or have a reliable local expert who can help you navigate this process.
+This is not recommended unless you have expertise in buying foreclosed homes.

 Home Construction Costs In Belize

 Construction costs vary depending on factors such as the cost of transportation of materials to the building site, the terrain and quality of work.
 Construction costs are higher on the coast and cayes, because of the need to use hurricane resistant construction.
 In the case of the cayes, it costs extra to transport building materials out to the islands by barge or boat.
 Building costs also are higher in southern than in northern Belize.
 Inexpensive building materials are more readily available in northern Belize since some can be imported from Chetumal, Mexico.

 Labor in Belize is less expensive than in the U.S., with carpenters and masons typically getting around US$25. to $40. a day or less.
 Unskilled construction workers may only get US$15. to $20. a day.

 While labor may be cheap, construction jobs usually take longer in Belize.
 Workers may be skilled at construction techniques common in Belize but may lack knowledge about building in the American or European style.
 Outside of urban areas, it is difficult to find qualified craftspeople such as electricians and plumbers.
 Building materials vary but are mostly no cheaper than in the U.S., except for locally produced items such as tropical hardwoods.